BenBax

 40 - 18kHz

-It's truly amazing to see prices for microphones drop by literally 80% over the course of 10 years.
+It's truly amazing to see prices for some microphones drop by literally 80% over the course of 10 years.

 Neumann U87Microphones - in conclusion...

-From those I know, most full-time voice-overs in the UK use Neumann U87 / 89s, Rode NT2, AKG C414 TLII, or AT condensers.
-Then at BBC Radio 4 and BBC local radio they mostly use Beyerdynamic M201s (hypercardioid) which is a unique choice.
 There's a huge selection of condensers manufactured in the Far East whose prices are around that of popular dynamic stage mics.
-This has brought accurate sound recording within reach of many more people than 15 years ago when the cheapest good condenser would have cost four-figures (£).
-I've used Neumann U87s (pictured left), M149s (which cost more than my car) in voice-over booths, and really didn't find them hugely different in clarity to my AT2020 to warrant spending such a large amount more on them to initially purchase - my ears aren't as trained as recording and sound engineers (there must be a reason why people have 'favourite' mics they prefer over others).
+This has brought accurate sound recording within reach of many more people than 20 years ago when the cheapest good condenser would have cost four-figures (£).
+I've used Neumann U87s (pictured left), M149s (which cost more than my car) in voice-over booths, and really didn't find them hugely different in clarity to my AT2020 to warrant spending such a large amount more on them to initially purchase - but perhaps my ears are not as trained as recording and sound engineers - there must be a reason why people have 'favourite' mics they prefer over others.

 Comments, questions, suggestions, compliments(!)?
 Contact me.